How Do You Know if SEO Is Actually Working?

 Your Keywords Are For Google and Not For Your Users

 One of the main reasons your SEO might not be working is based on your usage of keywords.
-Is your website’s keywords optimized for Google or is it meant for users?

 In other words, write for user intent.